r0073rr0r/laravel-language-switcher/README.md

 - `supported_locales` — list of language codes (e.g., 'en', 'sr', 'de')
 - `flags` — maps language code to flag-icons class
 - `names` — optional display names for languages
+- `force_reload` — whether to reload the page after language switch (default: `true`)

 You can add new languages by updating these arrays.
+See the [Configuration Options](#configuration-options) section above for detailed information about each option.

 If you update supported languages, make sure to update the `supported_locales` array in `config/app.php`.
 And clear config cache: